 Instructions for collecting mandate acceptance can be found on the Accept a payment page.
 In the unlikely event that your business requires a custom agreement, information on how to create a mandate that meets Payments Canada requirements can be found on the Custom PAD mandate agreements page.

-Customers can at any time request the cancelation of a mandate.
+Customers can at any time request the cancellation of a mandate, including by properly giving oral notice of cancellation.
 To cancel a mandate, a customer must either reach out to the business they established the mandate with, or to their bank.
 Canceling a mandate invalidates any further debit requests that you issue using this mandate.
 If you wish to accept additional payments from the customer, a new mandate must be established with them.

 Each PAD mandate must specify a payment schedule that defines when and how debits may be automatically charged to a customer.